Full Mouth Reconstruction

 In some complex cases, we may incorporate the services of a trusted specialist—such as a periodontist, endodontist, or maxillofacial surgeon—to provide the necessary level of care.

 What Are the Steps of a Full Mouth Reconstruction?

 The full mouth reconstruction process always starts with a thorough evaluation of a patient’s current dental health, medical history, areas of concern, and treatment goals for a complete assessment.
 An oral examination, as well as diagnostic imaging of the jaw and dental structures, typically reveals the full scope of the patient’s dental health needs.

-Using the images and information collected during the evaluation phase, Drs.
-Clay and Jeffrey Weisberg can then identify and explain suitable treatment options and develop a plan for how the full mouth reconstruction can be accomplished.
+Using the images and information collected during the evaluation phase, your dentist can then identify and explain suitable treatment options and develop a plan for how the full mouth reconstruction can be accomplished.
 A variety of factors will determine whether treatments may be performed during a single appointment or over multiple visits, and the appropriate scheduling will be arranged accordingly.